'Baby Shark,' Drinks And Dancing: Lebanon's Protests Are Unlike Any Other

 Cursing aside, there have been some kid-friendly moments.
 Driving through a crowd of protesters on a recent night, a woman named Eliane Jabbour asked them to quiet down while her toddler slept in the front seat, as Reuters reports.

-Instead of shouting their usual slogans, protesters switched to a rendition of the YouTube earworm, "Baby Shark."
+Instead of shouting their usual slogans, protesters switched to a rendition of the YouTube earworm "Baby Shark."

 Jabbour's cellphone video of the incident has swept the Internet — and now "Baby Shark" has become another anthem sung at the large demonstrations.